 That’s what I found stood out in the titles that appealed to me and in my niche.
 And whilst they can be applied across niches, I suggest you do the same thing I did and write down titles that interest you.
 There might be a keyword or phrasing that is jumping out in your niche, and you just haven’t realised it yet!

-You can check out my other Pinterest tips, like:
+Or you can check out my other Pinterest tips, like: